schmidt-software/KeenWrite/container/README.md

 1. Edit `src/main/resources/com/keenwrite/messages.properties`.
 1. Set `Wizard.typesetter.container.version` to the latest version.
 1. Set `Wizard.typesetter.container.checksum` to the Windows version checksum.
-1. Set `Wizard.typesetter.container.image.version` to the latest image version.
+1. Set `Wizard.typesetter.container.image.version` to the new image version.
 1. Save the file.

 The containerization software version is changed.